phillydigs/indigo_dz6/README.md

 - 👋 Hi, I’m @phillydigs
 - 👀 I’m interested in data analytics, data management, and creating unique and insightful data visualizations.
 Anything data related, and I'm into it!
-- 🌱 I’m currently learning advanced data science through my graduate program, and want to share projects on here.
+- 🌱 I’m currently learning more and more every day, and want to share and contribute to real-world projects on here.
 - 💞️ I’m looking to collaborate on open source projects that help expand my mind in this field.
 - 📫 How to reach me: email is the best.
 My email is phil.digenis@gmail.com